oasisprotocol/old-docs/src/operators/joining-the-testnet.md

   --transaction.nonce 1
 ```

-* `$ENTITY_DIR_PATH` - For this guide this would be `/localhostdir/entity/`
-* `$OUTPUT_REGISTER_TX_FILE_PATH` - This is where you wish to output the signed
-  transaction file.
-For this guide we will use
-  `/localhostdir/signed-register.tx`

 ### Submitting Your Transactions on the `server`

-To complete the staking process we need to submit your escrow and registry
+To complete the staking process we need to copy the generated escrow and
-transactions:
+registry transactions from your offline `localhost` to the `server` and submit
+them.

+To do so, follow these steps:

 1. Copy the file `/localhostdir/signed-escrow.tx` on the `localhost` to
    `/serverdir/signed-escrow.tx` on the `server`.
 2. Copy the file `/localhostdir/signed-register.tx` on the `localhost` to
    `/serverdir/signed-register.tx` on the `server`.
-3. Call `oasis-node` like so:
+3. Submit both transactions via `oasis-node consensus submit_tx` sub-command:

   ```bash
   oasis-node consensus submit_tx \